About the Collection

 *The Joseph P. Kennedy, Jr. Foundation, established in 1946 by Ambassador and Mrs. Joseph P. Kennedy, honors their eldest son who was killed in World War II.
 The mission of the Joseph P. Kennedy, Jr. Foundation is to provide leadership in the field of intellectual disabilities and service to persons with intellectual disabilities, both those born and unborn, and their families.
 Today, the Foundation has two major objectives: 1) to improve the way society deals with its citizens who have intellectual disabilities; and 2) to help identify and disseminate ways to prevent the causes of intellectual disabilities.

-**The John F. Kennedy Library Foundation is a 501(c) (3), non-profit organization founded in 1984 to provide financial support, staffing, and creative resources for the John F. Kennedy Presidential Library and Museum.
-The Kennedy Library Foundation is not a grant-making foundation.
+**The John F. Kennedy Library Foundation is a 501(c) (3), non-profit organization that provides financial support, staffing, and creative resources for the John F. Kennedy Presidential Library and Museum.